vuejs/apollo/packages/docs/src/guide-composable/query.md

 </template>
 ```

 Here we will run into an error because `result.value` can be `undefined` (and potentially `result.value.users` can also be `undefined`).
-So `sort()` will throw when called in our computed property.
+So the `sort` method will throw an error when called in our `computed` property.

-We could add checks but it can rapidly become tedious:
+We could add checks, but it can rapidly become tedious:

 ```js
 const sortedUsers = computed(() => result.value && result.value.users ? result.value.users.sort(